jbcodeforce/aws-messaging-samples/docs/activemq.md

 ???- question "Broker clustering"
     Brokers in a cluster can share the message processing, each broker manages its own storage and connections.
 A core bridge is automatically created.
 When message arrives it will be send to one of the broker in a round-robin fashion.
 It can also distribute to brokers that have active consumers.
 There are different topologies supported: symmetric cluster where all nodes are connected to each other, or chain cluster where node is connected to two neighbores, .
 With a symmetric cluster each node knows about all the queues that exist on all the other nodes and what consumers they have.

-???- question "What are the metrics to assess to decide to move to server mesh topology?"

 ???- question "Configuring Transport"
     **Acceptor** defines a way in which connections can be made to ActiveMQ broker.
 Here is one example: